workerholic/workerholic.github.io/_includes/story.md

 end
 ```

-Workerholic also has a default for 1 process.
+By default, Workerholic creates 1 process.
 If `options[:processes]` is defined, we fork the specified number of processes.
 Otherwise, we just start the manager for one process.
 Since we don't make any assumptions about the types of jobs your web application might have, Workerholic will use evenly balancing workers algorithm.

 ```ruby